infiniflow/infinity/docs/references/pysdk_api_reference.md

 - **Data type** (`"type"`)
   The data type of the column.
 - **Default value** (`"default"`)
-  The default column value that a cell takes if not explicitly set.
+  The default value for unspecified cells in that column.

 #### conflict_type: `ConflictType`, *Optional*